MASQ-Project/Node/README.md

 probably running it behind a router, which has a firewall designed to prevent just that: letting just anybody connect to machines on your LAN through your router is wildly insecure.
 Therefore, the Node has to specifically request that your router make a special provision so that incoming traffic aimed specifically at your Node's clandestine port will be let through.
-This request must be made in a language that your router understands; but different routers understand different languages.
-Therefore, when it comes time to make this request, the Node will make it in each of three languages it knows, until an attempt succeeds.
-These attempts take a few seconds apiece; so to save time, if you know which language your router uses, specify it here, and the Node will try that one first.
+This request must be made according to a protocol that your router understands; but different routers understand different protocols.
+Therefore, when it comes time to make this request, the Node will make it in each of three protocols it knows, until an attempt succeeds.
+These attempts take a few seconds apiece; so to save time, if you know which protocol your router uses, specify it here, and the Node will try that one first.

 * `--ui-port <PORT>`
 This is how you tell MASQ Node which port it should listen on for local WebSocket connections to the UI gateway.